Find Grad Schools

 29 Yearly Graduations

 The 3rd most popular school in the country for agricultural business majors who are seeking their master's degree is Purdue University - Main Campus.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in agricultural business from Purdue.
-Of these students, 34% were women and 3% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 29 people received their master's degree in agricultural business from Purdue.
+About 45% of this group were women, and 5% were students from an underrepresented racial-ethnic group.

 #4